garden-io/garden/examples/multiple-actions/README.md

-# Example project demonstrating several modules/Dockerfiles in one directory
+# Example project demonstrating several actions in one directory

-This project shows how you can configure several modules in a single directory.
+This project shows how you can configure several actions in a single directory.

 This is useful, for example, when you want to use more than one Dockerfile for the same code.